There seems to be a pattern of people who are falsely accused, being rewarded with positive attention after the fact.

 Justice, and the Interest of What Led to a False Accusation

 Let’s begin with the safe assumption that most people don’t yearn to be falsely accused.
 We are typically careful about which ways our behavior can be misinterpreted to be malicious when it isn’t.
-An example of this is simply being a healthy, strong, adult man spending a little too long looking at children playing at recess in the school yard.
-Being falsely accused of any tendency to commit a crime to do with kids is a nightmare for any average, healthy minded man.
-Men are careful in how they behave around the vulnerable, as the balance of power between man and child is swayed in contrasting ways.
+An example of this is simply being a healthy, strong, adult man spending a little too long looking at children playing in the school yard.
+Being falsely accused of any tendency to commit a crime to do with kids is a nightmare for any average, healthy-minded man.
+Men who have a head on their shoulders are careful in how they behave around the vulnerable, as the balance of power between man and child is obviously swayed in contrasting ways.

 The act of us not wanting to be falsely accused ourselves, entices us to be interested in what someone else has been falsely accused of.
 We want to study what not to do, vicariously learning any lessons in hopes of prevention.
 Innocence being misinterpreted for malice is a frightening proposition, as there isn’t much more an innocent person can do in a prospective wrongdoing than actually be innocent.
 When the innocent are punished due to false accusations, attempts to place ourselves in their shoes seem to elicit feelings akin to the ground caving in under our feet.